Defense in Depth — Building a Secure Contact Form

 Key Takeaways

-- Defense in depth works because each layer catches what others miss.
-The honeypot stops dumb bots, hCaptcha stops smart ones, rate limiting stops persistent ones, and sanitization stops malicious ones.
+- Defense in depth works because each layer catches what the others miss.
+The honeypot stops the dumb bots, hCaptcha stops the smart ones, rate limiting stops the persistent ones, and sanitization stops the malicious ones.

-- Shared validation schemas eliminate drift.
-One Yup schema validates on both client and server — the client provides instant feedback, the server enforces the rules.
+- Shared validation schemas kill drift.
+One Yup schema validates on both the client and the server, so the client gives instant feedback while the server actually enforces the rules.

-- Lazy loading security widgets preserves performance. hCaptcha loads via IntersectionObserver only when the form is visible, keeping it off the critical rendering path.
+- Lazy-loading the security widgets keeps the page fast. hCaptcha loads via IntersectionObserver only once the form is visible, which keeps it off the critical rendering path.

 - Composable middleware keeps the route handler readable.
-Each security concern is a standalone async function that either passes or throws — the route reads like a pipeline.
+Each security concern is a standalone async function that either passes or throws, so the route reads like a pipeline.

 Technologies Used